Technoholic Formula Changes - Year 22!

 November 14th, 2019: picking up where I left off in my preparations for the Manual of the Psi's ginormous .pdf file, I am cleaning up what will comprise its third appendix: my Talents document!
-I've refined the text in its Universal Heroes variation today, adding numerous Oxford commas, reassigning some talents to new categories, and renaming Oriental Weapons.
+I've refined the text in its Universal Heroes variation today, adding numerous Oxford commas, reassigning some talents to new categories, and renaming Martial Arts Weapons.

 November 13th, 2019: wrapping up my refinements to the magic school elucidations, I have ensured that the character generation examples in the Physiomancy, Technomancy, Thaumentalism, and Voodoo micro-expansions still work properly, what with the random quirk generation tables having been changed.
 Which wraps this work up until I update talents/skills!

 November 12th, 2019: for part three of my error checking of the Book of Magic school enhancements, what with my having fiddled with the random quirk generation tables, I've fine-tuned what I've written for Geomancy, Paraprobabilitism, and Philosophy.
 Only needed a bit of refinement, but I also purged another verbal tic for good measure.
 Enjoy!